yusufekorman/ai-agent-assistant/README.md

 2. Select input mode:
    - Text mode (1): Type your queries directly
-   - Voice mode (2): Use voice commands, starting with "Hey Jarvis"
+   - Voice mode (2): Use voice commands, starting with "Jarvis"

 3. Available commands:
    - Weather: "What's the weather in [city]?"